ids-s1-21/project-XEMteam/proposal/proposal.md

 The age of a passenger can be considered to be high priority.
-We take it for granted that people give priority to saving infants and young children by giving priority when it comes to providing life saving equipment.Beyond that the survival of passengers is highly related to physical abilities which means that the younger the passenger is the higher possibility to survive.A possible way to visualize the data it is to use a histogram using “Age” as the predictor variable(X) and “Frequency” as the outcome variable(Y) displayed in terms of colors showing survivals or not.
-This type of graph will point out the the Age with the highest number of survival.
-Since the dataset provides many ages, we will have to create a new variable called “Age\_Range” which groups the ages by scale of 10, that is 0-10, 11-20 etc so that we can find the survival rate for each age range and come out with more discrete conclusion.See the summary statistics below: filtering by the passengers who survived, we can see that the proportion of passengers aged between 21-30 years old have the highest probability to survive with 0.246.A statistical method that is more useful to answer our hypothesis is to create a box plot for all ages so that we can conclude which ages have highest possibility to survive as it displays the median as well as interquartile range which they exclude outliers, extreme values.
+We take it for granted that people give priority to saving infants and young children when it comes to providing life saving equipment.Beyond that the survival of passengers is highly related to their physical abilities which means that the younger the passenger is the higher possibility is to survive.A possible way to visualize the data it is to use a histogram using “Age” as the predictor variable(X) and “Frequency” as the outcome variable(Y) displayed in terms of colors showing survivals or not.
+This type of graph will point out the Age with the highest number of survivals.
+Since the dataset provides a number of values for ages, we will have to create a new variable called “Age\_Range” which groups the ages by scale of 10, that is 0-10, 11-20 etc so that we can find the survival rate for each age range and come out with more discrete conclusions.See the summary statistics below: filtering by the passengers who survived, we can see that the proportion of passengers aged between 21-30 years old have the highest probability to survive with 0.246.A statistical method that is useful to answer our hypothesis is to create a box plot including all the ages so that we can conclude which ages have highest possibility to survive as it displays the median as well as interquartile range , excluding outliers / extreme values.

 ``` r
 titanic %>%